devsthlm/til/rhetoric.md

 1. The organizer - Keeps meeting agenda; keeps notes, books rooms, follow up. etc

 Make notes during a meeting of who does what.
 Do we fill the whole list?
 Show list to team if needed.
 Step in in missing roles yourself.

+## Preparing for an interview

+Prepare examples of how you contributed to success.

+STAR - Situation, Task, Activity, Result

+1. Explain situation and context
+1. Describe the task
+1. your role in the situation
+1. the positive results

+## communcating authentically as a leader

+> What is your natural communication style?

+* Emotional or reserved
+* humble or charismatic
+* facts or ideas
+* talk things through out loud or think before you speak

+Stay true to your style / core.
+Otherwise risk appearing as a phony.

+i.e. telling stories.
+Adapt your stories to the occasion but stay true to who you are.

+## Reducing your anxiety about public speaking

+Before the speach:

+* train
+* vary your training
+* work through your mistakes (don't stop)
+* visualize - look, sound and feel confident.
+Visualize yourself in a successful "picture"
+* simulate
+* take two deep, full beaths

+Minutes before the speach
+* associate
+* focus inwards - find a quite place
+* power pose
+* focus outwards - if distraction helps you (music, talk to others, etc.)

+## Finding your best voice

+1. Find your natural voice
+1. Intonate for the occasion
+1. Use inflection and emphasis
+1. Articulate for success

+> To find your natural pitch and feel how your body produces a sound.

+Formal
+informal
+playful
+somber
+ironic

+## Communicating with accuracy

+1. Have an attitude of accuracy.
+You must want to find problems.
+    * Don't rush to finish
+1. Add some time between writing and proofing
+1. Proofread with minimal distractions
+1. Focus your eyes and attention
+1. Change the way the document appears
+1. Use a spelling and grammar check but don't rely on it.
+1. Ask someone else to proofread.

+## Making a recommendation

+Business stakeholders feel about their business just like parents to kids.
+They know things aren't great but are not open to critique.

+Tread lightly

+* use facts
+* avoid judgmental language

+Use facts and gentle words:

+* Not "antiquated", "14 years old"
+* Not "Boring" -> "lack of ..."

+"What, Why, How"

+* _What_ is the recommendation?
+* _Why_ is this a good suggestion?
+* _How_ can this be implemented?

+Start with facts and follow up with making you case.

+## Communicating credibly

+Must be subject matter expert.
+Must dress accordingly.
+Communicate correctly.

+How to communicate

+* Use declarative statements rather than questions. (provide information)
+* provide info > seek info

+* Examples
+    * "This plan will work" vs. "don't you think this plan will work"
+    * "Do you want me to tell you more" vs. "Let me tell you more"
+    * "Give me an estimate" vs "Would you give me an estimate?"

+Go through what you might say before a situation where you will have to have credibility.
+Change from questions ot statements.

+## Communicating change

+1. Take out the ambiguity.
+The unknown is scary.
+1. Shrink the change.
+1. Point to the positives.